 CNMG 5334 Construction Contracts and Law

 A study of construction contracts in relation to project delivery systems and the basic principles of construction law.
 Case studies are used to analyze selected areas that affect the construction process.
 Topics include standard agreements and conditions, negligence, risk, indemnities, modifications, mechanics lien, claims, dispute resolution, conflicts of interest, ethical consideration, and labor law.
-Three hours lecture.
+Two hours lecture, two hours lab.
 Three credit hours.
-Dual-listed in the UALR Undergraduate Catalog as CNMG 4334.
-Students cannot receive graduate credit for CNMG 5334 if they have previously taken CNMG 4334.
+Fall and spring.

 CNMG 5342 Construction Safety